blaze-b/interaction-design-interface/README.md

   - It establishes hirarchy

-  1. Content->
+  - Content->
-    - It should be concice, succinct and usable
+      1. It should be concice, succinct and usable,
           1. Headings
           2. Buttons
           3. Field Labels
           4. Help Text
           5. Table Headings
           6. Content
-    - Bold, Italics for emphasis
+      2. Bold, Italics for emphasis
-    - Underlined can be used but not for emphasizing
+      3. Underlined can be used but not for emphasizing
-    - Uppercase for short headings
+      4. Uppercase for short headings
-    - Sentence casing
+      5. Sentence casing
-    - Always Left aligned
+      6. Always Left aligned
-    - Dont use less than 11 px for body copy
+      7. Dont use less than 11 px for body copy

     2. Icons
-    - It supports content scannability
+      1. It supports content scannability
-    - It should appear related to each other and belong to the same set
+      2. It should appear related to each other and belong to the same set
-    - Test icons on various backgrounds and for cultural appropriateness
+      3. Test icons on various backgrounds and for cultural appropriateness
-    - Line Weights should be considered
+      4. Line Weights should be considered
-    - Fill Style -> Solid Color or outlined
+      5. Fill Style -> Solid Color or outlined
-    - Coloring
+      6. Coloring

     3. Colors
-    - It can be used to associate information and convey hierarchy
+      1. It can be used to associate information and convey hierarchy
-    - It provide emphasis
+      2. It provide emphasis
-    - Gray used to deemphasize elements.
+      3. Gray used to deemphasize elements.
-    - Gradient and drop shadows can add depth and dimension
+      4. Gradient and drop shadows can add depth and dimension
-    - Contrast Ratio must allow for distinguishing elements from the background
+      5. Contrast Ratio must allow for distinguishing elements from the background
-    - Run through Contrast Checker
+      6. Run through Contrast Checker

     4. Illustrations
-    - For Onboarding
+      1. For Onboarding
-    - Describe and support content
+      2. Describe and support content
-    - Empty States
+      3. Empty States

 ### Data